jungtaekkim/bayeso/paper.md

 supposing that a target objective function is black-box, Bayesian optimization is an approach to optimizing the objective in a sample-efficient manner.
 It repeats three primary steps:

-(i) Building a probabilistic regression model, which is capable of estimating the degrees of exploration and exploitation;
+1. Building a probabilistic regression model, which is capable of estimating the degrees of exploration and exploitation;
-(ii) Optimizing an acquisition function, which determines where next to query, by utilizing the probabilistic regression model;
+2. Optimizing an acquisition function, which determines where next to query, by utilizing the probabilistic regression model;
-(iii) Evaluating the candidate determined by the acquisition function, until a predefined stopping criterion, e.g., an iteration budget or a budget of wall-clock time, is encountered.
+3. Evaluating the candidate determined by the acquisition function,

+until a predefined stopping criterion, e.g., an iteration budget or a budget of wall-clock time, is encountered.
 After the stopping criterion is met, the best solution among the queries evaluated so far is selected by considering the function evaluations.
 As shown in \autoref{fig:bo_steps}, Bayesian optimization iteratively finds a candidate of global optimizer, repeating the aforementioned steps.
 Note that an objective function of the example shown in \autoref{fig:bo_steps} is
 \begin{equation}\label{eqn:simple}
     f(x) = 2 \sin(x) + 2 \cos(2x) + 0.05 x,
 \end{equation}